khurrumsaleem/ROSE-pyforce/README.md

 At the moment, the following techniques have been implemented:

+- **Singular Value Decomposition** (randomised), with Projection and Interpolation for the Online Phase
 - **Proper Orthogonal Decomposition** with Projection and Interpolation for the Online Phase
+- **Empirical Interpolation Method**, either regularised with Tikhonov or not
 - **Generalised Empirical Interpolation Method**, either regularised with Tikhonov or not
 - **Parameterised-Background Data-Weak formulation**
+- **SGreedy** algorithm for optimal sensor positioning
 - an **Indirect Reconstruction** algorithm to reconstruct non-observable fields

 This package is aimed to be a valuable tool for other researchers, engineers, and data scientists working in various fields, not only restricted in the Nuclear Engineering world.